Inference From Visible Information And Background Knowledge: Positive Query Implication

 Finally, we can argue along the same lines that, during the next steps of the induction, the $E_V$-successor of $y$ and the $E_H$-successor of $z$ coincide.
 The above properties are sufficient to conclude that the constructed function $f$ is a correct tiling of the infinite grid.

 The variant for finite instances is done by observing that the same reduction produces a periodic grid, which can be represented as a finite instance. \end{proof}

 Perhaps even more surprisingly, we show that \emph{disjunction can be simulated using constants (under UNA)}.
-The proof, works by applying the technique of ``coding Boolean operations and truth values in the schema'' which has been used to eliminate the need for disjunction in hardness proofs in several past works (e.g. \cite{georgchristos}).
+The proof works by applying the technique of ``coding Boolean operations and truth values in the schema'' which has been used to eliminate the need for disjunction in hardness proofs in several past works (e.g. \cite{georgchristos}).
+It is also similar to the proof idea used in Lemma \ref{lem:ucqtocqpsbinstanceid} from earlier in this paper.

 \begin{proposition} There is a polynomial time reduction from $\exists\PSB(Q,\calC,\bfS)$, where $Q$ ranges over Boolean UCQs and $\calC$ over sets of disjunctive linear TGDs, to $\exists\PSB(Q',\calC',\bfS')$, where $Q'$ ranges over Boolean UCQs and $\calC'$ over sets of linear TGDs (with constants). \end{proposition}